 Who will read my MBA application?

 While the answer to this question may vary from school to school, one thing is certain: It is unlikely that the person reading your MBA application will have an intimate level of familiarity with your specific industry or job function.
-This being the case, if you use industry-specific jargon or assume prior knowledge of your field on the part of the admissions officer, you will undoubtedly lose your reader.
+In fact, admissions readers at some schools have spent their careers in higher education and have never worked in the for-profit realm.

 For some extra resources on how to perfect your application, read our Essay Topic Analyses for each school and interviews with admissions committee members.
 Visit the Clear Admit shop for our Strategy Guides and Interview Guides, which provide added insight into all aspects of the admissions process.